Friday, 1st December 2023

 If you would like to bring a matter to the Council's attention please see the information below on Public Participation.

 The Connected Communities Project is continuing to make a difference by strengthening existing community groups and establishing a long term community vision and has recently facilitated a local Housing Survey for the communities of Llanrhian, Mathry and Pencaer.
-To visit the Connected Communities website click here
+To visit the Connected Communities website click here A copy of the Housing Survey Report is available in the Recent Uploads section of this webpage.
+Regular Community Meals are now being held in Community Halls around our area - these are proving very successful - for more details please contact Connected Communities here.

 The current Chair of the Community Council is Cllr.
 Neil Prior: neilprior@outlook.com 07834 093 181